giis-uniovi/tdrules/tdrules-client-oa/README.md

   - The attribute that has contains this object is given datatype=name-of-extracted-entity, compositetype=array
 - Arrays of primitive data types: Creates an entity with the attribute and proceeds as for arrrays of objects

-## Other transformations and features

-- Use the custom vendor extensions (x-pk, x-fk) o identify the attributes that are uid or rid.
-- Set Unique identifier (uid and rid) conventions to avoid modify the schema with custom vendor extensions:
-  `OaSchemaIdResolver` can be injected into the `OaSchemaApi` to set a convention to determine the uid's and rid's.
-  A sublcass can be used to a more detailed customization.
-- Filtering: `OaSchemaFilter` can be injected into the `OaSchemaApi` to prevent some entities and attributes be generated in the resulting TdSchema.
-- Graphical representation of the resulting TdSchema: `MermaidWriter` transforms the TdSchema model into a Mermaid string that can be visualized or included in a markdown document.

 ## Supported keywords

 Note on identifiers: currently only chars/digits/underscore.
 If including other chars, they must be double quoted